lindehoff/Budget-Assist/docs/implementation/03-Iteration3-Tasks.md

 # Iteration 3: OpenAI Integration

 ## Current Focus
-Implementing AI capabilities using OpenAI's API for intelligent transaction categorization and document information extraction, with support for multiple use cases and configurable prompts.
+Implementing AI capabilities using OpenAI's API for PDF document processing and transaction categorization through a CLI tool.
+The focus is on extracting transactions from PDFs, bank statements, and CSV files, then categorizing them appropriately, while maintaining robust category and prompt management capabilities.

 ## Tasks Breakdown